-II-B-3 Special Studies
+II-B-3A Special Studies

 GUAMPO staff will assist sub grantee members with managing local transportation projects reporting requirements while maintaining the budgets for projects funded through this UPWP category.
 Projects may be developed and/or amended as the year progresses.
+GUAMPO staff will provide support and assistance with reporting requirements and maintain the budgets for projects funded through the II-B-3B Special Studies Pass-Through UPWP category.